lapamanstudio/KEngine/README.md

 # KEngine - Open Source Game Engine

-KEngine is an open-source 2D game creation engine with a primary focus on providing a platform for learning the inner workings of game development.
-Spearheaded by @NGoedix, this project is designed to offer a basic interface, facilitate simple game creation using C#.
-Our long-term vision is to evolve KEngine into a versatile game engine, drawing inspiration from Unity but with a commitment to remaining open source.
+KEngine is an open-source 2D game creation engine designed to offer a platform for learning the inner workings of game development.
+This project provides a basic interface to facilitate simple game creation using C#.
+Our long-term vision is to evolve KEngine into a versatile game engine, drawing inspiration from proprietary software like Unity, but with a commitment to remaining open source.

 ## Objectives: